Flyer53/jsPanel/README.md

 ---

 ### NEWS:
-jsPanel version 3 now in beta status.
-It uses some ES6 features, css flexbox for header and footer sections, a new positioning system and a lot more improvements.
+**jsPanel version 3 now a release candidate.** It uses some ES6 features, css flexbox for header and footer sections, a new positioning system and a lot more improvements.
 The preview version incorporates a few polyfills and is transpiled to ES5 using BABEL.
 So it should work with the current versions of EDGE, FF, Chrome, Opera and with IE11.